gimelbrantlab/magic/documentation.md

 # Overview

-There are two main use cases for MaGIC 2.0.
+There are two main use cases for MaGIC.

 The first case involves processing a bigwig file containing data for any number of chromatin marks (to use our models, please make sure you have h3k27me3 and k3k36me3 marks), and then making allelic bias predictions on that data using pre-existing classifiers: